Image

 3. Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

 As a Missouri driver, you have the right to refuse to perform a field test.
-If a police officer stops you and asks you to perform field sobriety tests, contact a DUI attorney near you in Shelby County, MO immediately.
-If you already completed a field test and were then arrested for a DUI in Missouri, your DUI attorney in Shelby County, MO will build an unwavering defense to your case or may even be able to suppress the field test evidence if they do not meet the rules of evidence in Missouri court.
+If a police officer stops you and asks you to perform field sobriety tests, call a DUI attorney near you in Shelby County, MO immediately.
+If you have already completed a field test and have been arrested for a DUI in Missouri, your DUI attorney in Shelby County, MO will build an insurmountable defense to your case or make sure any illegally obtained evidence is thrown out and not used against you in Missouri court.

 Traffic Checkpoints in Shelby County, MO

-A checkpoint is a temporary roadblock used to systematically screen drivers for behaviors like driving under the influence.
-There are federal laws that regulate the carriage of DUI checkpoints, but each state has its own rules and some prohibit the use of checkpoints.
-Lawmakers in Missouri have explored banning sobriety checkpoints, but they are currently still allowed by Missouri law.
+A checkpoint is a roadblock temporarily set up on a roadway to systematically screen drivers for driving under the influence.
+There are federal laws allowing but regulating the carriage of DUI checkpoints, but each state has its own rules and some prohibit the use of checkpoints.
+Missouri legislators have discussed banning sobriety checkpoints, but curent Missouri law still allows police to use them.

-Checkpoints in Shelby County and throughout Missouri are not as prevalent as they once were, but it is still prudent to educate yourself on your rights and the rules checkpoints must follow.
-If you are not sure, turn to a DUI attorney near you at (314) 900-HELP.
+Checkpoints in Shelby County and throughout Missouri are not as prevalent as they once were, but you should still educate yourself on your rights and the rules checkpoints must follow.
+When it doubt, turn to a DUI attorney near you at (314) 900-HELP.

 • announced to the public in advance